EN-IH-WDPT-JUN21/Combiez_MicroService_CRM/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [] Require authentication using Spring Security
+- [] Required authentication using Spring Security
 - [] Add front-end UI using the Angular framework

 <p align="right">(<a href="#top">back to top</a>)</p>